geo-engine/geoengine-python/README.md

 ### XGBoost

 If you wish to run the XGBoost notebook, you need the XGBoost library [dmlc/xgboost](https://github.com/dmlc/xgboost) available on your system.
-Using the geo engine backend with `pro` feature will provide the library.
+Using the geo engine backend with `xgboost` feature will provide the library.
 See [XGBoost: Installation](https://xgboost.readthedocs.io/en/stable/install.html) for installation instructions otherwise.

 ## Distribute to PyPI